MICS

 A withdraw request may be stored by the smart contract in the queue only if it's signed for the owner key or for a spender key.
 Once the queue is full, no further request may be stored.

 A pending request is executed with a delay from the time when it was stored.
 The delay is the owner time delay.
-This means that the smart contract transfers the requested cryptocurrency amount to the requested destination address only after the owner time delay passes since the request was stored.
+This means that the smart contract spends the requested cryptocurrency amount to the requested destination address only after the owner time delay passes since the request was stored.

 Pending withdraw requests may not be executed if there is any pending claim request; claim requests have a higher priority.